fixate/generator-fixate-pw/README.md

 # Yeoman Generator For ProcessWire

-This is a [Yeoman generator](http://yeoman.io) for kickstarting ProcessWire projects with a [KSS Styleguide](http://github.com/kneath/kss).
+This is a [Yeoman generator](http://yeoman.io) for kickstarting ProcessWire projects with a [Fabricator UI Toolkit](https://github.com/fbrctr/fabricator).

 The generator: